-If the gen_statem is successfully created and initialized, this function returns {ok,Pid}, where Pid is the pid() of the gen_statem.
-If a process with the specified ServerName exists already, this function returns {error, {already_started,Pid}}, where Pid is the pid() of that process.
+If the gen_statem process is successfully created and initialized, this function returns {ok,Pid}, where Pid is the pid() of the gen_statem process.
+If a process with the specified ServerName exists already, this function returns {error, {already_started,OtherPid}}, where OtherPid is the pid() of that process, and the gen_statem process exits with reason normal before calling Module:init/1.